 Word-of-mouth marketing, like a recommendation from a friend, is the most influential kind of marketing.
 The next best thing?
-User-generated content.
+User-generated content (UGC).

 Benefits of user-generated content

 Not only is user-generated content influential, but it’s also free creative that can fuel marketing campaigns across any channel, including social, email, product pages, and more.
-And there are several other benefits to UGC that have a big payoff for brands.
+And there’s several other benefits to UGC that have a big payoff for brands.

 User-generated content showcases how actual people use products in real-world settings.
 This creates authenticity for brands and allows them to promote products without being overly salesy.

 Authenticity means a lot to consumers.
 Eighty-four percent of millennials say user-generated content influences their purchasing decisions.
 And nearly half of Gen Zers cite social media as their chief source of inspiration — even above family and friends.

 Plus, people trust peer recommendations over branded advertising.
 In fact, 85% of consumers say they turn to visual UGC when choosing between two brands.

 It establishes trust among consumers

 70% of shoppers trust other consumers’ opinions over brands’ claims, so it’s no surprise that customers place so much stock in product reviews.